Government hacking: Hackers

-FBI** Brinley Galbraith
+Hacking by governments

+To conduct searches and gain remote access on a regular, large scale, legal attempts have been made to change encryption.
+Weaker encryption would make technology less secure overall.
+Governments could copy, modify, or delete data during digital investigations.

 Cyberwarfare

 Hacking is a set of actions which exploit the capabilities of electronic devices.
 Cyberwarfare is a set of practices in defense of political, socio-environmental, socio-technological and cultural causes which is waged in cyberspace (particularly the Internet).
 Intergovernmental cyberwarfare is a consciously defined, orderly action by a government to attack another government, focusing on the other country's resources, systems and organizations.
 A cyberattack, thought to be a joint US-Israeli operation, was made on Iran's nuclear power plants in 2010.
 The attack was made by Stuxnet, a computer worm which targets Microsoft Windows systems and Siemens devices.

 Types

 Government attacks on security use several methods.

 Malware

 This technique sends malware over the Internet to search computers remotely, usually for information which is transmitted (or stored) on anonymous target computers.
 Malware can control a computer's operating system, giving investigators great power.
 According to attorney and educator Jennifer Granick, the courts should restrict government use of malware due to its uncontrollable distribution.